ITP-405-Spring-2022/third-party-api-tutorial-yq808/README.md

 ***

-To implement the Unsplash API in PHP...
+To implement the photo search feature from the Unsplash API using PHP...
 ```php
 Route::get('/unsplash', function (Request $request) {
     $query = $request->query('query');